yifeng361/UTrack3D/README.md

 `file_dir = "./raw_data/test1/"`

 * Run script `./matlab_analysis_scripts/evaluate_accuracy_ae.m` to compute error and perform visualization.
 This script takes `tracking_results.mat` as inputs and generates CDF error plot and trajectory visualization in the current folder.

+The CDF error plot and trajectories of three examples have already been pre-generated and put in `./matlab_analysis_scripts/`.